CMNicol/capital-call/README.md

 The app was developed using the Django Web Framework, using Django Forms, Models, Views and the built-in SQLite database.

-A quick look at the 'app' directory can give a good overview of how things fit together.
+A quick look at the `app/` directory can give a good overview of how things fit together.
 Note, not all files within this directory are listed here.

 `models.py` - the definition of the database models.<br>